andreishvaidyuk/de_zoomcamp/week_1/2_docker_sql/README.md

 ### Running Postgres and pgAdmin together

-Create a network to be able to connect Postgres and PgAdmin (hey are now in different containers).
+Create a network to be able to connect Postgres and PgAdmin (they are now in different containers).

 ```bash
 docker network create pg-network